chevere/xr-docs/developer/README.md

 sidebar: false
 ---

-# Client library guide
+# Developer guide

 A client library for xrDebug is easy to implement as any HTTP API.
-Client libraries are HTTP wrappers for interacting with xrDebug, making the configuration and usage more trivial to end-users.
+Client libraries are HTTP wrappers for interacting with xrDebug, making the configuration and usage trivial to end-users.

 ## Message